rprakashg-redhat/setup-roxctl/README.md

-# acs-policy-check
+# set up roxctl CLI
-Javascript Github action written in Typescript that uses RHACS api to check for policy compliance
+Javascript Github action written in Typescript which can be used to download and install roxctl cli to be used in github actions workflow